Saint Joseph County is named for the Saint Joseph River, which was named for Saint Joseph, who is the patron saint of New France.

 Built: 1967 – 1969

 Description: The building faces south and is a fourteen story red colored brick, concrete and glass structure.
+The building is located in the center of South Bend on the southwest side of the courthouse.
 The central tower is rectangular with a flat roof line.
 On the east and west are three story wings with recessed first story and vertical pillars.
 The building houses the County and City offices.